 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Moses is from Kenya.
+He has 2 children.
 He needs a loan of $725 to purchase potatoes,cabbages and carrots .

 Moses wants to expand his grocery stall.
 He is faced with high food prices and lack of finances.